bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

           ...
     ```

   - **Naming conventions:** Never prefix custom directives with `ng-`, they might conflict with future native directives.
 It is recommended to prefix all custom directives with company or project-specific characters to reduce the liklihood of naming collisions with 3rd party directives.
-Also see [general name convention comment](#angular-naming-conventions) about lowerCamelCasing directive names.
+Also see [general name convention comment](#angular-method-naming) about lowerCamelCasing directive names.

-  - **controllerAs:** Use the `controllerAs` syntax inside Directives as well.
+  - **controllerAs:** Use the `controllerAs` syntax inside directives as well.

 **[Back to top](#table-of-contents)**

-## Filters
+### Filters

   - **Global filters:** Create global filters using `angular.filter()` only.
 Never use local filters inside controllers or services so as to enhance testing and reusability.